 Moving to Lafayette, LA?

-Now that you know everything there is to know about Lafayette, you’re set to head down to Bayou country.
+Now that you know everything there is to know about Lafayette, you’re set to head down to Cajun country.
 After moving to Lafayette, LA, you’ll soon be part of the crowd who takes their food, art and culture very seriously.
-Just don’t forget to pack your Cajun hospitality.
+Just don’t forget to pack your Southern hospitality.